Alem981/vfm_frontend/README.md

-WEB API FOR VEHICLE FLEET MANAGEMENT
+FRONTEND FOR VEHICLE FLEET MANAGEMENT
 ----------------------------------------------------------------
 The goal of this project is the creation of an application for monitoring the operation of the fleet of a certain company